simple-login/app/README.md

 cp .env.example .env
 ```

+Make sure to uncomment the `RESET_DB=true` to create the database locally.

 Feel free to custom your `.env` file, it would be your default setting when developing locally.
 This file is ignored by git.

 You don't need all the parameters, for ex if you don't update images to s3, then